MozaikAgency/wp-theme-starter/theme/library/README.md

-# Mozaik Theme Bootstrap - Library
+# Mozaik Theme Starter - Library

 The Library is a collection of potentially useful custom WordPress related classes.

+**Note: Avoid modifying files in the library directly, instead extend their functionality from within the includes directory.** This will allow you to easily pull in updates to this (vendor) part of the mozaik-theme-starter.

 An autoloader for the library is registered in `library-loader.php` that matches classes starting with `MOZ_` and is included by default in the provided `theme_setup` function in